nightblade9/turbo/README.md

 # Usage

+The intended workflow is to use Turbo to quickly prototype your game, publish to HTML5, market it, and iterate.
+This is why it includes all the fixings to make a "full-fledged" game, including title screen, saving support, etc.

 In general, you want to clone the project, and use that as your starting-point, customizing scenes to your liking.
 You should not plan to upgrade to a newer version of Turbo during your project (it's not easy to do so without overriding and losing your changes).

 ## Scene Transitions